backstage/backstage/docs/integrations/azure/org.md

 id: org
 title: Microsoft Azure Active Directory Organizational Data
 sidebar_label: Org Data
-# prettier-ignore
+# prettier-ignore: ""
+description:
-description: Importing users and groups from a Microsoft Azure Active Directory into Backstage
+  Importing users and groups from a Microsoft Azure Active Directory into Backstage
 ---

 The Backstage catalog can be set up to ingest organizational data - users and